BornToBeRoot/NETworkManager/docs/Documentation/01_Application/12_AWSSessionManager.md

 <details markdown="block">
   <summary>Example connect policy</summary>

-{: .note }
-Here is an example of a user policy that allows access to EC2 instances via AWS Systems Manger Session Manager.

 {: .warning }
-This is an example and may not be suitable for a production environment.
+This is an example of an IAM user policy that allows access to EC2 instances through AWS Systems Manager Session Manager and may not be suitable for a production environment.

 Add an (inline) policy to the user with the following content: